agundermann/react-app-car-stock/README.md

 UI & Functionality
 ---

 The UI mainly consists of a single text input to enter a search query, and a table to display the results.
-The query can contain multiple words separated by spaces, all of which have to present in either the cars' type, color or price.
+The query can contain multiple words separated by spaces, all of which have to be present in either the cars' type, color or price.
 Additionally, words starting with "<" or ">" and followed by a number can be used to search for cars by their max or min price, respectively.

 Implementation
 ---